-Figure 16 shows total phosphorus (TP) for each station categorized by sample type.
-All stations had a median baseflow TP concentration below the state standard of 0.15mg/L. The median for runoff samples was above the standard at the majority of monitoring sites.
-Individual samples exceeded the standard at all of the monitoring sites during runoff conditions.
+Figure 15 shows total phosphorus (TP) for each station categorized by sample type.
+All stations had a median baseflow TP concentration below the state standard of 0.15mg/L (blue dashed line).
+The median for runoff samples was above the standard at most monitoring sites.
+Individual samples exceeded the standard at all the monitoring sites during runoff conditions.
 Phosphorus levels during snowmelt events varied, with the median phosphorus level below the standard in seven of the nine monitoring sites in the watershed.

-Figure 16.
-Total phosphorus (TP) for each station, categorized by sample type, for 2018.
-Blue dashed line represents the state standard for total phosphorus, $\leq 0.15$ mg/L.
+Figure 15.
+Total phosphorus (TP) for each station, categorized by sample type, for 2019.

-Historical total phosphorus data for each station are shown in Figures 17a - i.
+Historical total phosphorus data for each station are shown in Figures 16a - i.
 At station VR24, data has been collected annually since 2006, except in 2008 when no samples were collected.
 For the seventh year in a row, the TP baseflow median was at or below the state standard at VR24.
-Unlike 2016, the TP median for runoff samples was near or above the state standard for the majority of sites showing an increase in median concentrations from the last few years.
+Unlike 2016, the TP median for runoff samples was near or above the state standard for most sites showing an increase in median concentrations from the last few years.

 In August 2012, the wastewater treatment facility in the City of Elko New Market was decommissioned and the communities that it served were hooked up to the Empire Wastewater Treatment Plant in anticipation of future population growth in the area.
 Higher TP levels at VR24 during baseflow conditions compared to its downstream counterparts may be explained by a legacy effect, in which total phosphorus has adsorbed to sediment in the stream and continues to be a source of TP.
-A reduction in phosphorus loading may not reflect reduction in measured TP/TDP for a number of years due to potential influence from legacy phosphorus.
+A reduction in phosphorus loading may not reflect reduction in measured TP/TDP for several years due to potential influence from legacy phosphorus.
 The elevated phosphorus concentrations during runoff events in 2017 were most likely related to land use practices, not legacy effect, streamflow levels were elevated throughout the season due to frequent and substantial rainfalls.

 Station SC806 has a relatively short historical record compared to other stations in the network.
 During baseflow conditions, TP is very low, but measured concentrations can be quite variable during runoff events and snowmelt.
-It appears as though TP was higher in runoff samples in 2012 compared to 2011 (which is true for all stations) and may be a result of the weather conditions in 2012 in which a massive June flood brought a lot of pollutants into the stream.
+It appears TP was higher in runoff samples in 2012 compared to 2011 (which is true for all stations) and may be a result of the weather conditions in 2012 in which a massive June flood brought a lot of pollutants into the stream.